 You can find their listings here:

-Seek is a job search site that is particularly strong in the Oceanic and Asian market, particularly in Australia and New Zeland.
+Seek is a job search site that is particularly strong in the Oceanic and Asian markets, particularly in Australia and New Zealand.

 You can use these resources for the Australasia region:

 For opportunities in Canada, Workopolis is another interesting option for finding a trainer’s job vacancy.

 Workpolis lists work opportunities that are available to both English and French speakers.
 See: